University College Cork

 Skills and Careers Information

 The MA in Experimental Sound Practice offers training in a number of highly contemporary and sought-after techniques across a broad range of disciplines.
-They encompass in-demand music and video technologies, cutting-edge creative techniques across several disciplines, and an unparalleled breadth of experience across diverse modern artistic practices.
-This eclectic mix allows you to build an unusual and distinctive profile that sets you apart from others in your field(s).
-In contrast to many programmes that follow a more traditional path, our MA is about the future!
+They encompass cutting edge creative techniques of many kinds, an unparalleled breadth of experience across diverse modern artistic practices, and training in and exploration of a selection of in-demand music and video technologies and methods.
+The eclectic mix allows you to build an unusual and distinctive profile that sets you apart from others in your field(s).
+The MA Experimental Sound Practice is about your development as a unique and imaginative artist.

 More details